Touch Me (Willie Nelson song): Background

 During his time in Houston, Nelson sold his original "Family Bible", that turned into a hit for Claude Gray.
 Despite that he was not credited as the songwriter on the record, he took advantage of the recognition that the song granted him, and moved to Nashville in 1960.
 While he joined Ray Price's band as a bass player, his songs became hits for other artists, including "Funny How Time Slips Away" (Billy Walker), "Pretty Paper" (Roy Orbison), and, most famously, "Crazy" by Patsy Cline.

 Leveraged by his prominence as a songwriter in Nashville, Tennessee.
 Nelson met songwriters Harlan Howard and Hank Cochran at Tootsie's Orchid Lounge.
 After hearing original songs by Nelson, including "Touch Me", Howard convinced his superiors at Pamper publishing to hire Nelson as a songwriter for US$50 a-week.
 Howard later also forwarded Nelson originals producer Joe Allison, who signed Nelson to Liberty Records in 1961.

 Recording and release

-Nelson entered his first session at Liberty's Nashville studio on August 22, 1961, at Quonset Hut studio.
+Nelson entered his first Liberty session on August 22, 1961, at Bradley Studios in Nashville, Tennessee.
 Nelson was backed by guitarists Kelso Herston, Ray Edenton (who also played fiddle), Harold Bradley and Grady Martin; drummer Buddy Harman, pianist Hargus "Pig" Robbins, bassist Joe Zinkan and the Anita Kerr singers.
 During the night, until the early hours of the following day Nelson recorded "Touch Me", for a later single release.
 Allison was not pleased with the results of the session.